-- Are there any special sleeping needs or vulnerabilities that leaders need to know about?
-For example, poor mobility, night time anxiety or bedwetting. - Can participants be relied on to bring sufficient medications or personal supplies to get through an overnight stay (as opposed to those they might need for a day activity)?
-An example of nighttime medications would be contact lens solution and spare contact lenses.
+- The inclusion and wellbeing of all participants, e.g., Māori and Pasifika, different cultures, LGBTQI+, different religions, food requirements - Are there any special sleeping needs or vulnerabilities that leaders need to know about?
+For example, poor mobility, nighttime anxiety, sleep walking or bedwetting. - Can participants be relied on to bring sufficient medications for an overnight stay (as opposed to the quantity needed for a day activity)? e.g., contact lens solution and spare lenses.